- A well-negotiated commercial lease can lead to a happy landlord-tenant relationship.

 We’ll start with a little embarrassing story: The landlord for our firm’s commercial lease recently switched their lease payment system.
 While we were changing our automatic payments from the old system to the new system, something was overlooked.
 A couple of months later, we got an email that we hadn’t paid rent for two months.
 Guess what?
 By the terms of many leases, we could have been in default.
 Oops!

 When negotiating a lease, late fees are normal.
-Late rent is one thing; being in default is another.
+But late rent is one thing; being in default is another.
 If at all possible, avoid being in default on a lease.
 It gives the landlord a lot of rights that can be harmful to the tenant.
 For example, default can make all the rent for the remainder of the lease due immediately.
 A defaulting tenant’s landlord may also have the right to take whatever property their tenant has in the space.
 Our firm can try to negotiate it down, but there’s no way to make default not terrible.

-To avoid accidentally ending up in default, you can negotiate for a cure period.
+To avoid accidentally ending up in default, you can negotiate for a notice and cure period.
 With a cure period in place, if you do accidentally breach the lease, then the landlord must give you notice and you have a reasonable period to fix it before you officially end up in default.
-We usually see very little pushback on a cure period in lease negotiations.
+We usually see very little pushback on cure periods in lease negotiations.
 People might argue over the length of the cure period and how many times the landlord has to give notice, but negotiating for a cure period in general rarely causes an issue.

 In our case, because our landlord was required to give notice before we defaulted, we had time to pay the overdue rent before things got really bad.
 However, most leases are written so that you’re considered in default the second you’ve breached it.
 In most cases, you’ll need to negotiate a cure period for defaults into the lease.
+You may also be able to negotiate things like the amount of a late fee or interest on late payments.

 What Are Some Standard Commercial Lease Terms?